NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

 2.  `<TCGA-VCF>` *ALT* is in {[ACGTN]+, ".", `<ID>`, **SV_ALT**};

-    1. String SV_ALT can be in one of the following four formats and can be used in the *ALT*field ONLY when the corresponding INFO field has the key-value pair "SVTYPE=BND" or "SVTYPE=FND".
+    a.
+String SV_ALT can be in one of the following four formats and can be used in the *ALT*field ONLY when the corresponding INFO field has the key-value pair "SVTYPE=BND" or "SVTYPE=FND".